microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit-Examples/Dialogs/README.md

 HoloToolkit-Examples\Dialogs\Scenes
 ------------------------------------

---FitboxTest.unity
+--ContentStartPositionModalTest.unity
-is a scene that shows how to integrate a fitbox into your application.
+is a scene that shows how to integrate a ContentStartPositionModal into your application.

 This scene is set up with the basic Holotoolkit components such as MixedRealityCameraParent